amanzi/amanzi/doc/input_spec/archive/AmanziNativeSpecV7.rst

 * `"convergence criteria`" [Array(string)] specifies multiple convergence criteria.
 The list may include `"relative residual`", `"relative rhs`" (default), `"absolute residual`", and `"make one iteration`".
-The latter enforces the solver to perform at least one iteration which may be critical for extremely small timesteps.
+The latter enforces the solver to perform at least one iteration which may be critical for extremely small time steps.

 * `"size of Krylov space`" [int] defines the maximum size of the Krylov space.
 The default value is 10.